-However, Prince Charles recently shared a video to the public from the home, explaining how he felt after recovering from coronavirus, and sharing his gratitude and thanks to the key workers across the UK who are giving their all during the pandemic.
+However, Prince Charles previously shared a video from the home, explaining how he felt after recovering from coronavirus after the first time he contracted the virus.

 But some eagle-eyed fans noticed some sweet details in his home as he delivered his speech.

-On the bookshelf behind Charles, to the left of him, some spotted a very sweet photo of Prince George as a baby, with an adorable white hat on.
-And, on the right, appears to be a picture of his mum and dad, the Queen and Prince Philip, in their younger days.
+On the bookshelf behind Charles, some spotted a very sweet photo of Prince George as a baby, with an adorable white hat on.
+There also appeared to be a picture of his mum and dad, the Queen and Prince Philip, in their younger days.

-Pictures taken to mark the release of a biography of the Queen Mother also show the outside of the building - revealing it is painted in a chic white colour.
+Pictures taken to mark the release of a biography of the Queen Mother also show the outside of the building.

 The home appears to wrap around a pretty green courtyard, and looks to have about three floors.

-Other photos also show the rather lovely entrance to the home, with a large grey/blue porch.
+Other photos also show the rather lovely entrance to the home, with a large blue porch.

 What are the Birkhall grounds like?

-Prince Charles and Camilla's Scottish home is set within the 53,000 Balmoral estate, so certainly isn't short of outside space.
+Prince Charles and Camilla's Scottish home is set within 53,000 acres of Balmoral Estate, so certainly isn't short of outside space.

-Balmoral and Aberdeenshire in general is known for its stunning, lush yet rugged countryside, and it's thought that Charles and Camilla happily take adventage when there for the summer
+Balmoral and Aberdeenshire, in general, is known for the stunning, yet rugged countryside, and it's thought that Charles and Camilla happily take advantage when there for the summer.

-According to the Prince of Wales website, the couple enjoy fishing and walking in the countryside around Birkhall, and do so every summer they visit.
+According to the Prince of Wales website, the couple enjoys fishing and walking in the countryside around Birkhall, and do so every summer they visit.